 - It's not self-inflating like the regular Therm-a-rest pads.
 Again, it doesn't take much effort to inflate, but at the end of some backpacking and canoeing days, that extra effort to set up your bed feels like an eternity.

 Overall, I can't tell you how much I love this thing!
-It made me agree to sleeping outdoors again, which is saying a lot after last year's Labor Day weekend.
+It made me agree to sleeping outdoors again, which is saying a lot after that infamous Labor Day weekend.
 So, if you're looking for a new sleeping pad for camping, check out the NeoAir Dream.
 Or, you can check out ours the next time you're on a trip with BMP!

 Do you have a sleeping pad you like to use?
 Email us or drop a comment below, and let us know about your preferred sleeping gear!